Abborren/SDVX-Controller-Project/README.md

 # SDVX Controller Project

-First and Foremost I need to say that this would not have been be made possible without the inital Schematics/measurements from Lizardbeans
-Secondly I would like to thank my friends that helped me through the headache that is programming. and lastly if you have any questions feel free to join and ask me on discord.
+First and Foremost I need to say that this would not have been be made possible without the inital Schematics/measurements from Lizardbeans. and lastly if you have any questions feel free to join and ask me on discord.